radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 ## Installer Files

-The installer files are available on the Radiant Logic support site.
-Contact support@radiantlogic.com for access information.

 RadiantOne can be installed via a web-based GUI wizard, or through a silent (non-GUI) installer.

+To access the installation files for version 7.4 and earlier, log in [here](https://files.radiantlogic.com/receive/?packageCode=IX0qTSRyilShjhpxusLWpUDzzb4rduq2tO9F81NhEt4#keycode=Niad1bODfyRmdW8PlGO-5In0mdRKsa0u6551qXXI1rA) using the email address associated with your Radiant Logic Support Portal account.
+If you do not yet have access, email support@radiantlogic.com.

 The installer files are described below in the table below.

 >[!warning]
 >For versions prior to v7.4.8, RadiantOne generates a random master key by default to use for encrypting information in configuration files.
 If you prefer to use Password-based encryption (PBE) to generate the key, you must use a silent install and indicate vds.security.pbe.enabled=true in the \vds\install\install.properties file before using [Instance Manager](#silent-mode-installs) to install RadiantOne.
 Starting in v7.4.8, PBE is used by default during install.